cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 The path to the directory containing templates that will be used for generating data sent to the various power management functions (typically provided by cluster fencing agents).
 As of 2.2.3, templates are no longer required for the default function of most fence agents.

-Please refer to the {% linkup title:"Power Management" extrameta:2.8.0 %} section for more details.
+Please refer to the [Power Management]({% link manuals/2.8.0/4/5_-_Power_Management.md %}) section for more details.

 ### puppet_auto_setup
 * **type:** Boolean